Well, not strictly tomorrow, but someday very soon. Snact are a food company who live by the motto ‘give a sh*t and get sh*t done’.

 Other Biodegradable and Compostable Food Packaging

 Thankfully, Snact aren’t the only company being so environmentally innovative.
-Veg Box heroes, Abel and Cole introduced fully compostable bags for their carrots (and now other veg) in March 2016.
+Veg Box heroes, Abel & Cole introduced fully compostable bags for their carrots (and now other veg) in March 2016.
 These veg bags are breathable and so cause less food spoilage, and are made from corn starch.

 London Bio Packaging have created two sustainable types of food packaging.
 Their ‘Sustain’ packaging is made from plant based, renewable sources and is compostable.
 ‘Revive’ is made from recycled plastics and is recyclable after use.